kenmwaniki/Portfolio_STA631/content/post/Learning-reflection/index.md

 In the GLM Cross-Validation Project, I implemented logistic regression to predict self-reported academic performance (high grades vs. low grades) based on a set of behavioral and demographic predictors.
 This was yet another beautiful case of model choice based on data type: My outcome was binary, thus the appropriate GLM was logistic regression.
 Most importantly, I performed resampling (v-fold cross-validation) and validated my model and justified my model selection not only based on type of outcome but also type of predictive performance.
 It invoked steps for encoding of factors, scaling of numeric predictors, and tuning of the model itself, a reasonable (if not dependent) understanding of the role of preprocessing in a GLM setting.
 Overall, these assignments demonstrate that I can identify a problem, decide if a GLM is appropriate, and apply it with the correct data preprocessing and validation.

-3. Demonstrate model selection given a set of candidate models
+## Course Learning Objective 3: Demonstrate model selection given a set of candidate models

 This learning objective was demonstrated in Homework 5, Homework 6, and my GLM Cross-Validation Project, which allowed for many predictors but required judgement on which to include in the final model.
 Every assignment forced me to weigh models against each other and make careful decisions informed both by statistical performance and theoretical reasoning.